charliefowle03/EvaAIassistant/README.md

+Compatible with Firefox, Chrome, and Edge.
 Simply open the above file, then click the "Raw" tab above the script and the script will install to Tampermonkey.